 This is admittedly a well-covered topic in both the VMware public documentation and in blogs, but I thought I’d provide my perspective on this as well in case it may help others.
-Unfortunately, improper LUN removal is still something I encounter all too often here in GSS.
+Unfortunately, improper LUN removal is still something I encountered all too often when I worked in GSS years back.

 Today, I’ll be decommissioning an SSD drive from my freenas server, which will require me to go through these steps.

 Update: Below is a recent (2021) video I did on the process in vSphere 7.0:

 Before you even consider nuking a LUN from your SAN, you’ll want to ensure all VMs, templates and files have been migrated off.
 The easiest way to do this is to navigate to the ‘Storage’ view in the Web Client, and then select the datastore in question.
 From there, you can click the VMs tab.
 If you are running 5.5 or 6.0, you may need to go to ‘Related Objects’ first, and then Virtual Machines.